 - Depositional environments and palaeoclimate reconstruction in the Miocene.

-- Oil spills and bioremediation in cold climates.
+- Oil and fuel spills and remediation.

 - The record and biogeochemical impact of benthic meiofaunal burrowers.